 Passing my Mountain Leader assessment (summer) has been the gateway to an incredible new career for me.
 I used to work as a secondary school teacher.
 Now I run the women’s adventure community Love Her Wild and organise and lead my own expeditions all over the world.
 I’ve taken on my own challenges from hiking the length of Israel (over 1000km) and kick scooting the length of the USA.
 I share my experiences of adventuring in this blog, the Ordinary Adventurer, and also as a public speaker.

-You can find out more about me and my journey to adventure on this page.
+You can find out more about my career to full-time adventurer.

 The confidence to just go for it